-The first objective of this project was to use data from NASA Earth Observing (EO) satellites, along with other ancillary data, as inputs for habitat suitability modeling to identify potential nesting habitat for the northern goshawk in the Lewis and Clark National Forest (LCNF).
+The first objective of this project was to use data from NASA Earth Observing Systems (EOS), along with other ancillary data, as inputs for habitat suitability modeling to identify potential nesting habitat for the northern goshawk in the Lewis and Clark National Forest (LCNF).
 It is believed that climate change will affect nesting range and breeding phenology resulting in a delayed and shorter incubation period (Bechard et al., 2006).
 The second objective was to forecast the impacts on nesting habitat due to climate change and potential mountain pine beetle encroachment by the year 2050.
-The team examined different environmental variables that directly affect the goshawk nesting habitat, including: elevation, slope, aspect, precipitation, land cover, vegetation height, canopy cover, tree size and basal area.
+The team examined different environmental variables that directly affect goshawk nesting habitat, including: elevation, slope, aspect, precipitation, land cover, vegetation height, canopy cover, tree size and basal area.

 The partners for this project are Dr. Nate Bickford of the University of Nebraska at Kearney and Oulu University Researchers, as well as Victor Murphy of the USDA Forest Service.
 These partners are interested in the project because they have not utilized remote sensing methods to analyze and forecast goshawk nesting sites.
 Nate Bickford and his team of researchers conduct time-consuming field observations of nest site locations and surrounding vegetation.
 Dr. Bickford and his colleagues at Oulu University in Finland will be able to apply the methods from this project to model habitat suitability for northern goshawks in other regions and project how climate change will affect the boreal forest habitat.
-Victor Murphy will use the results from this project to advise forest managers of timber management best practices to maintain vegetation structure in areas of critical goshawk nesting habitat.
+Victor Murphy will use the results from this project to advise forest managers on timber management best practices to maintain vegetation structure in areas of critical goshawk nesting habitat.

 Study Area and Study Period

 The LCNF encompasses 7,300 km2 of land in central Montana.
 The forest is separated into two management areas: the Jefferson and Rocky Mountain Divisions.
 The Jefferson Division is further divided into five geographic areas (GAs): Castles, Crazies, Highwoods, Little Belts, and Snowies.
 Many of these geographic areas are discrete geologic units with unique landform and vegetation types, cultural histories, and recreation opportunities.
-The Rocky Mountain Division, to the west, consists of the Rocky Mountain Range GA which is located at the Rocky Mountain Front, and is characterized by a large designated wilderness area.
-The Forest's elevation ranges from 1370 to 2850 meters (4500 to 9362 feet).
+The Rocky Mountain Division, to the west, consists of the Rocky Mountain Range GA, which is located at the Rocky Mountain Front, and is characterized by a large designated wilderness area.
+The Forest's elevation ranges from 1,370 to 2,850 meters.
 Primary forest types consist of lodgepole pine (Pinus contorta), Douglas fir (Pseudotsuga menziesii), ponderosa pine (Pinus ponderosa), and aspen (Populus tremuloides); all of which are common trees where goshawks nest.
 The USDA Forest Service oversees forest management practices within the study area including timber, fire, and recreational activities.

 This study utilized 70 historical and active goshawk nest sites located in the Jefferson Division from 1985 to 2015.
 Because the nest site data were limited to the Jefferson Division, we excluded the Rocky Mountain Division of the LCNF from our study area.